unlaunch/documentation/_docs/sdks/java-sdk.md

 ```

 ##### `metricsFlushInterval()`
 The SDK periodically sends events like metrics and diagnostics data to our servers.
 This controls how frequently this data will be sent.
-When you shutdown a client using the [`shutdown()`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html#shutdown()) method, all metrics are automatically sent to the server.
+When you shutdown a client using the [`shutdown()`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html#shutdown()) method, all pending metrics are automatically sent to the server.
 The default value is 30 seconds for production and 15 seconds for non-production environments.
 For example, to change the event flush time to 10 minutes:

 ```java
 UnlaunchClient client = UnlaunchClient.builder()